Burt Ward

 Burt Ward (born Bert John Gervis Jr. /ˈdʒɜrvɪs/; July 6, 1945) is an American actor, animal welfare activist and businessman.
 He played Dick Grayson's Robin, the sidekick of Batman (played by Adam West), in the television series Batman (1966–1968), its theatrical feature film, the Saturday morning animated series The New Adventures of Batman (1977), the two-episode pilot Legends of the Superheroes (1979), the animated reunion films Batman: Return of the Caped Crusaders (2016) and Batman vs. Two-Face (2017), and the live-action television event Crisis on Infinite Earths (2019).

 Early life

-Ward was born Bert John Gervis Jr., on July 6, 1945, in Los Angeles, California.
-His father, Bert Sr., was the owner of a traveling ice show called "Rhapsody On Ice".
+Ward was born Bert John Gervis Jr., on July 6, 1945, in Los Angeles.
+His father, Bert Gervis Sr., was the owner of a traveling ice show called "Rhapsody On Ice".
 At age two, Ward was listed in the magazine Strange as It Seems as a professional ice skater.
 Growing up, he was an avid reader of comic books such as Superman and Superboy, and enjoyed the action-adventure show Adventures of Superman.
 He acquired the nickname "Sparky" in his youth, possibly from the sparks his skates kicked up during his routines or his energetic nature.

 He excelled in high school sport activities such as football, track, and wrestling; he was also a member of the chess club and is a practitioner of Taekwondo.
 After graduation, he enrolled in college while working part-time for his father's real-estate company.